 The atypical antipsychotic drug Vraylar is heavily marketed for the treatment of schizophrenia, as well as manic or mixed forms of bipolar.
 Antipsychotics are sometimes confused with antidepressants but are far more difficult to taper from, despite a person’s intense desire for relief from the horrific side effects.

 The FDA reports that “late-onset” adverse effects can begin well after 3 or 6 weeks.
-In a 2017 review of research on cariprazine drug trials, Campbell et al point out that some adverse effects may not show up until the drug exposure reaches stability at the 12th week, well beyond the length of trials mentioned on the drug’s label.1,4 One becomes curious as to the absence of long-term testing before giving the green light to market a potentially ruinous drug.
-Vraylar is thought to suppress certain dopamine receptors’ functionality, possibly leaving the person in an emotionally and mentally bankrupt, numb condition not to mention the physical discomforts that go along with this drug.27
+In a 2017 review of research on cariprazine drug trials, Campbell et al point out that some adverse effects may not show up until the drug exposure reaches stability at the 12th week, well beyond the length of trials mentioned on the drug’s label.1,4 One becomes curious as to the absence of long-term testing before giving approval by the FDA.
+Vraylar is thought to suppress certain dopamine receptors’ functionality, which can leave the person in an emotionally numb condition along with the physical discomforts that may occur taking Vraylar.27

 In truth, there are too many Vraylar side effects to list here in anything like a complete form.
 However, a sample of these Vraylar side effects follows, with a brief description and some medical references for better understanding: